Cooper Cronk: Rugby league coaching

 Cronk has been employed as a part-time coaching consultant at both the Sydney Roosters and Melbourne Storm, with his role seeing him mentor players at both clubs.

 Media career

 Following his retirement from playing in 2019, Cronk has been part of the commentary team on Fox League, where he is seen as part of the broadcaster's on-air panels and analysis.

+Hall of Fame

+In August 2024, the National Rugby League announced that Cronk was an inductee into the National Rugby League Hall of Fame.
+Cronk, who was ascribed Hall of Fame number 124, was amongst eleven male players in the 2024 Class.

 Personal life

 Cronk married television sports presenter Tara Rushton in December 2017.
 They have two children, Lennox and Harley.